simontom/GarminMtpDataBackupper/README.md

 # Garmin Mtp Device Data Backupper
-Enables users to backup data from the device quickly.
+Enables users to backup data from the Garmin device quickly.

+TargetPath is the folder where a new one gets created.
+New folder's name is composition of garminDeviceName and formatted current datetime (e.g. "*fenix 6 Sapphire_2020-06-21_13-12-10*").

 ### Update config.json
 Config example: